shantanuk98/WHOLESALE-MANAGEMENT-SYSTEM/README.md

 $flask run

-visit "localhost:5000" on your browser to see the webite
+visit "localhost:5000" on your browser to see the website